ArdanaLabs/ardana-dollar/endpoint-spec.md

   governance will also include reward pooling/ stake pooling for DANA holders

-there can only ever be a single governance contract instance, otherwise there is a vulnerability
+There can only ever be a single governance contract instance, otherwise there is a vulnerability

+The governance contract will need to keep track of a `minCollateralRatio` for each token type (this might just be a single value globally) - this may be something that DANA token holders will be able to update through a democratic process, which will need to adjust all vaults currently running as well as future vaults when changed

 ### Init-Vault

 prerequisite: none

 input:
-VaultConfig :: { supportedToken :: AssetClass, minCollateralRatio :: Rational }
+VaultConfig :: { supportedToken :: AssetClass }

 expected behaviour:

-calling this endpoint instantiates a Vault Contract with `VaultConfig` as its config params, such that the user can then activate the Vault Contract with their Wallet and immediately call `MintUSD`
+calling this endpoint instantiates a Vault Contract for the user's address with `VaultConfig` as its config params (one vault per `supportedToken`, per user), such that the user can then activate the Vault Contract with their Wallet and immediately call `MintUSD`

 this is a temporary convenience endpoint that will be removed from the public interface prior to launch.